ryleu/simple-vtt/README.md

 }
 ```

+The port must be set through the `$PORT` environment variable.

 ## Running

 Install Node.JS and NPM and then run `npm i` in the project root.

-Use `npm run start_s` to start the server with SSL.
+Use `npm run start_s` to start the server with HTTPS.
+Use
+`rpm run start_i` to run an HTTP version.
+Running `npm start` will
+launch the Heroku version of simple-vtt.

 ## Protocol
 S-VTT uses a straightforward spec for websocket communication: